diffusionstudio/core/README.md

 # Getting Started

-Diffusion Studio is an open-source, web-based framework for programmatic video editing.
+Diffusion Studio is a browser-based framework for programmatic video editing.
 It enables developers to automate complex editing workflows, build AI-powered video editors and create videos at scale.

 ```sh
 npm i @diffusionstudio/core